Cuanza River: History

-The Church of Nossa Senhora da Victoria stands near the banks of the Kwanza River in Massanganu, Province of Cuanza-Norte, Angola.
+The Church of Nossa Senhora da Victoria stands near the banks of the Cuanza River in Massanganu, Province of Cuanza-Norte, Angola.

 Wildlife

 Rich biodiversity has been found in the Angolan river, according to research reported on the Science and Development Network website.
-Angola's first biodiversity tally of the Kwanza River has so far found 50 fish species.
+Angola's first biodiversity tally of the Cuanza River has so far found 50 fish species.
 Researchers from the National Fishing Research Institute and the South African Institute for Aquatic Biodiversity say genetic testing may reveal new species.
 Sportfishing includes tarpon.

 Legacy

 Angola's currency, the kwanza, is named after the river.
 The river is also the namesake of the provinces of Cuanza Norte ("Cuanza North") and Cuanza Sul ("Cuanza South").